richardtape/block-visibility-user-role/readme.txt

 1. Showing the content visibility user role controls in the content editor sidebar

 == Changelog ==
+= 0.1.6 =
+* Honestly, I'm a professional.
+But when I forget to update the tag properly 3 times in a row, I don't blame you for thinking I'm not.

 = 0.1.5 =
 * _sigh_ sorry, Actual WP 6.1.1 compatibility.
 I wish we didn't have to put it in more than one place.